Kyosho: Lazer series

 The ZX-5 has been a huge success at racing in Europe and North-America.
 The original kit has been upgraded from FS to FS2 featuring lipo ready chassis, new body and a new rear end.
 The FS2 has since been upgraded again to FS2 SP specification with the inclusion of big bore shock absorbers and other minor changes.
 Kyosho later stopped producing the Lazer ZX-5 lineup, in favour of their new model, the Lazer ZX6, created and sold in 2014.
 It featured a new, improved, big-bore suspension system, a new, made from aluminium, chassis and new shock towers.
-An improved version of the lazer ZX6, the lazer ZX-6.6, was created in 2016, featuring minor changes.
+An improved version of the laser ZX6, the laser ZX-6.6, was created in 2016, featuring minor changes.
 Although the ZX5 FS2 SP and ZX6 models were different, some (if not most) parts were interchangeable between them like the gear boxes, the shafts, and even the shock towers with some modifications.
 In 2019, 3 years after the ZX 6.6's release, kyosho introduced the latest model of the Lazer lineup, the Lazer ZX-7 which featured a new 7075 aluminium made chassis with improved rigidity, a new floating resin servo mount and a new sliding motor mount.
 Since 2021, the Lazer ZX-7 has been out of stock and listed 'undecided' on Kyosho's website, and it's debatable whether or not, Kyosho will release a new competition designed Lazer-series buggy.
 Despite that, Kyosho announced in April 2024, a bash-racing type buggy of the Lazer series named Lazer SB.
 The Lazer SB is based on the Lazer ZX-5 platform and it is believed by some to be the Re-Release of the Lazer ZX-5.
-The Launch date is set to be on June 2024.
+The Launch date is set to be in June 2024.

-Here is a list with all the Lazer series models (in chronoligical order) :
+Here is a list with all the Lazer series models (in chronological order) :